ms-fadaei/nuxt-browser-console/README.md

 [![Codecov][codecov-src]][codecov-href]
 [![License][license-src]][license-href]

-> show server-side & client-side logs/errors/warnings inside browser console <br>
+> receive server-side and client-side logs/errors/warnings inside the browser console <br>
-> ⚠ WARNING: This package use vuex to store server-side logs ⚠

-With this module, you can use console functions to show your message/data.
-No matter you are using this module inside the server-side or client-side events, the message is always shown in the browser console.
-This is good for monitoring server events on production (for example, Axios request and response inside asyncData function can be logged into the browser console).
+With this module, you can use browser console methods.
+No matter you are using this module inside the server or client, the messages are always shown in the browser console.
+A good and cheap way to monitoring server events in the production environment (for example, Axios request and response information can be logged into the browser console).

 [📖 **Release Notes**](./CHANGELOG.md)

 ## Setup

-1. Make sure the store is active in your project ([see how](https://nuxtjs.org/docs/2.x/directory-structure/store/#activate-the-store))

-2. Add `nuxt-browser-console` dependency with `yarn` or `npm` to your project
+1. Add `nuxt-browser-console` dependency with `yarn` or `npm` to your project

 ```bash
 yarn add nuxt-browser-console # or npm install nuxt-browser-console
 ```

-3. Add `nuxt-browser-console` to the `modules` section of `nuxt.config.js`
+2. Add `nuxt-browser-console` to the `modules` section of `nuxt.config.js`

 ```js
 {